Your tax-free bits

 As you can see, someone with a standard Personal Allowance wouldn’t pay any tax if their total income from all sources during the year was less than £12,500.

-The table also highlights how taking large sums of cash from your retirement savings could push you into a higher rate tax bracket – meaning you’d hand more of your savings to the taxman.
+The table also highlights how taking large sums of cash from your retirement savings could push you into a higher rate tax bracket – meaning you’d hand more of your savings to the government.

 Tax treatment depends on your individual circumstances and can be subject to change.